Higgs flavor phenomenology in a supersymmetric left-right model with parity: Flavor physics induced by heavy Higgs

 and for $e_i^- \to e_j^+ e_j^- e_k^-$ decays with $j \neq k$,

 In particular, we show the correlation among these branching ratios.
 The predictions of BR($\mu \to 3 e$) and BR($\tau \to 3 e$) are shown in Fig.~\ref{fig:lito3lj}.

 In this plot, we set $m_H = 170$ TeV, and in this case, some points do not satisfy $2\sigma$ result of the UTfit for $C_{\epsilon_K}$, which are shown in blue.
 The green dashed line is the future prospect of BR$(\mu \to 3 e)$~\cite{Perrevoort:2016nuv}.
 For the muon decay, the maximal values are BR$(\mu \to 3 e) \simeq 3.4 \times 10^{-15}$.
 Although this is about 0.003 times smaller than the current upper bound, BR$(\mu \to 3 e) < 10^{-12}$~\cite{Bellgardt:1987du}, it exceeds the future prospect of Mu3e experiment, BR$(\mu \to 3 e) < 10^{-16}$~\cite{Perrevoort:2016nuv}.
 Therefore, there is a possibility to detect our signal in the future experiment.
+Note that the predictions are enhanced by choosing larger $\tan \beta$ than Eq.~\eqref{eq-benchmix}.
+For example, when $\tan \beta = 6$, the prediction of $\mu \to 3 e$ is enhanced by one order of magnitude.
+In that case, we can investigate more broader parameter space by future experiments.

 For $\tau$ decay processes, the maximal prediction for BR$(\tau \to 3 e)$ is $6.0 \times 10^{-16}$.
 Compared with the current upper bound BR$(\tau \to 3 e) < 2.7 \times 10^{-8}$~\cite{Zyla:2020zbs}, it is difficult to reach the bound when $m_H = \mathcal{O}(100)$ TeV.
 The branching ratios for the other $\tau$ decay processes are also small, BR$(\tau^- \to e_i^+ e_j^- e_k^-) \lesssim \mathcal{O}(10^{-15})$.